Heckler & Koch MP5: Prototypes

 Prototype derived from the SMG I, developed around 1985.
 It has a largely identical design but addresses the issues reported by NWSC Crane.
-Its combination of the MP5, MP5SD, and MP5K was made more clear: analogous to the MP5 by default, the addition of a custom suppressor made it akin to the MP5SD, and the removal of the suppressor and retractable stock converted it into an MP5K-like automatic pistol.
+Its combination of the MP5, MP5SD and MP5K was made more clear.
+Analogous to the MP5 by default, the addition of a custom suppressor made it akin to the MP5SD.
+The removal of the suppressor and retractable stock converted it into an MP5K-like automatic pistol.
 The three-round burst fire setting returned from the HK54A1.
-Several components were made from plastic to reduce weight, while the over-engineered rear sight was abandoned for a simpler MP5-style sight.
-Uniquely, the SMG II had a gas cylinder in the handguard with a gas relief valve on the receiver, used to control round velocity and thus also sound: the "L" setting reduced the propellant gases to fire rounds below the speed of sound—and thus without the usual crack of supersonic projectiles—for almost silent suppressed fire, while the "H" setting used all available gas to fire rounds at full velocity for reliable unsuppressed fire.
-Other internal changes were made to reduce cost and simplify production and maintenance, but otherwise the SMG II was largely just an improvement of the SMG I. Like the SMG I, only 20 handmade examples were produced for testing by NWSC Crane.
+Several components were made from plastic to reduce weight, while the over-engineered rear sight was abandoned for a simpler MP5 style sight.
+Uniquely, the SMG II had a gas cylinder in the handguard with a gas relief valve on the receiver, used to control round velocity and thus also sound.
+The "L" setting reduced the propellant gases to fire rounds below the speed of sound and thus without the usual crack of supersonic projectiles for almost silent suppressed fire, while the "H" setting used all available gas to fire rounds at full velocity for reliable unsuppressed fire.
+Other internal changes were made to reduce cost, simplify production and maintenance, but otherwise the SMG II was largely just an improvement of the SMG I. Like the SMG I, only 20 handmade examples were produced for testing by NWSC Crane.
 While the SMG II again proved promising, it was ultimately abandoned, not for budgetary or technical concerns, but simply due to the success of the regular MP5 and its derivatives, which were already popular enough with the U.S. Navy and all other potential customers to make a replacement unnecessary; HK ultimately developed the MP5N for the U.S. Navy instead.
-Allegedly, between 60 and 80 additional SMG IIs were secretly commissioned for an unidentified U.S. government agency, possibly a member of the U.S. Intelligence Community, where they were favored by their users, but the lack of spare parts and the gradual move to higher-caliber firearms for close-quarters combat led to all of them being retired and melted down for disposal some time around 1999.
+Allegedly, between 60 and 80 additional SMG IIs were secretly commissioned for an unidentified U.S. government agency, possibly a member of the U.S. Intelligence Community, where they were favored by their users, but the lack of spare parts and the gradual move to higher caliber firearms for close-quarters combat led to all of them being retired and melted down for disposal some time around 1999.
 Technical knowledge from the SMG II and the concept of a universal submachine gun were later repurposed for the MP2000 prototype and the UMP.